jaydenwindle/senv/README.md

 ## Features:
 - 🔒 Encrypt and decrypt `.env` files so they can be securely tracked in Git
-- 👀 .env file changes are apparent during code review
+- 👀 .env file changes are easily visible during code review
 - 🔢 Supports multiple `.env` files for different environment configurations
 - 🎮 Supports encryption and decryption via CLI tool
 - 🚢 Easy to configure for use with a CI system